Measuring the frequency dynamics of financial connectedness and systemic risk: Systemic risk in the US financial sector

 \section{Systemic risk in the US financial sector}

-The question how are financial firms connected has been studied by the literature extensively in past decades.
-From studies focusing on causality effects, co-movement, spillovers, connectedness, and systemic risk, researchers primarily try to answer the question using methods measuring the aggregate effects.
+In the past few decades, the literature has extensively studied the question of how financial firms are interconnected.
+Focusing on studying causality effects, co-movement, spillovers, connectedness, and systemic risk, researchers primarily try to answer the question using methods measuring the aggregate effects.
 Our interest is to measure frequency sources of volatility connectedness; hence, sources of systemic risk, as shocks to volatility, will impact future uncertainty differently.
 For example, fundamental changes in investors' expectations will have an impact on the market in the long term.
-These expectations are then transmitted to surrounding assets in the portfolio differently than shocks having a short-term impact.
-In a financial system, asset prices that are driven by consumption growth with different cyclical components will naturally generate shocks with heterogeneous responses and, thus, various sources of connectedness creating systemic risk at various cycles.
+These expectations are then transmitted to surrounding assets in portfolios differently than shocks with a short-term impact.

 The early literature measuring the connectedness of markets in general was predominantly interested in contagion effects in market prices during crises.
-In the already seminal paper, \citet{forbes2002no} show that if we account for volatilities of the price processes, the contagion effects disappear.
+In a seminal paper, \citet{forbes2002no} show that if we account for volatilities of the price processes, the contagion effects disappear.
 This led to a rather strong statement of no-contagion, and interdependence among the markets remained the main effect of interest.
 However, as \citet{ross1989information} shows in his famous paper, volatility is the carrier of information in standard martingale price models.
-Hence, most of the later literature correctly concentrates on the connectedness of volatilities. \citet{tse2002multivariate} concentrated on investigating the connection in the multivariate GARCH framework.
+Hence, most of the later literature concentrates on the connectedness of volatilities. \citet{tse2002multivariate} concentrate on investigating the connection in the multivariate GARCH framework.
 They report high cross-correlations on the Forex market, national stock market, and Hang Seng sectoral indices. \citet{bae2003new} investigate the co-incidence of the extreme returns across markets and connect this measure by extreme value theory.
-They evaluate the contagion effects among various parts of the world, such as Latin America, Asia, and the United States, finding a high coincidence of negative returns across markets. \cite{engle2012volatility} provide an exhaustive review of the empirical literature on volatility spillovers.
+They evaluate the contagion effects among various parts of the world, finding a high co-incidence of negative returns across markets. \cite{engle2012volatility} provide an exhaustive review of the empirical literature on volatility spillovers.